Skip to content

 2. tailscale status should now list both devices

-3. Open the desktop app → Settings → Host Connection → enter the host URL (e.g. http://my-mac-mini:3000)
+3. Open the desktop app → Settings → Host Connection → enter the exact HTTPS origin (e.g. https://my-mac-mini.tailnet-name.ts.net)

 4. The connection indicator should go green within a few seconds